TurningWheel/Spacepunk/README.md

 			return *this;
 		}

+	Macintosh:

+		The engine has not been tested to compile on Macintosh, but should not take much effort to get it there.
+Please reach out to me using my contact info below if you are interested.

 Controls:

-	These can be rebound via autoexec.cfg in the base folder.
-Also check help in the editor.
+	These can be inspected and rebound via autoexec.cfg in the base directory.
+	Also check the help screen in the editor.

 Console: